Exponentially slow Mixing arising from Entropic Repulsion in $p$-SOS model: Introduction

 The two-dimensional case $d=2$ plays a distinguished role, being the unique dimension where a roughening transition takes place.
 For $d=1$, the interface stays non-localized for all inverse temperatures $\beta>0$, implying that the average height at a given site diverges as the system size increases \cite{fisher1984walks, temperley1956combinatorial}.
 In contrast, for $d\geq 3$, Peierls-type arguments show that the interface is localized \cite{bricmont1982surface}, with height fluctuations uniformly bounded in expectation.
 In two dimensions, however, a transition occurs between delocalized and localized behavior \cite{brandenberger1982decay, gallavotti2007some}: at high temperatures the interface becomes rough, while at low temperatures it is localized.
 This critical phenomenon was first rigorously analyzed in the foundational works of Fröhlich and Spencer \cite{frohlich1981kosterlitz, frohlich1983berezinskii}.

 To capture a broader range of interface behaviors, the classical SOS model \cite{caputo2016scaling, lubetzky2016harmonic} can be extended to the so-called $p$-SOS model, defined for $p\geq 1$.
 Configurations follow the SOS model, that is, height functions taking integer values on $\Lambda \subset \mathbb{Z}^2$ together with a specified boundary condition $\phi:\Lambda^c \rightarrow \mathbb{Z}$.
+The Hamiltonian is given by